denoland/roll-your-own-javascript-runtime/README.md

 It's expected that every worker registers all of the same tasks using the same task IDs, which are generated as descriptive identifiers of the work to be done for each task.

-The embedded runtime, runs each worker `JsRuntime` in a separate thread.
+The embedded runtime runs each worker `JsRuntime` in a separate thread.

 Each worker registers all of the tasks.